pheelwell/Gaia/🌐Worldbuilding/General/Sun Magic and Lunar Magic.md

   - Sun Magic refers to light and the dark sides of sun rays
   - Lunar Magic refers to the twilight and the tides
   - Sun and Lunar Magic can only be used in its full potential in Gundras, where the big Magic Nodes are located
-title: Sun Magic and Lunar Magic (Divine Magic) date created: Wednesday, October 18th 2023, 10:23:59 pm date modified: Monday, December 11th 2023, 5:54:52 pm
+title: Sun Magic and Lunar Magic date created: Wednesday, October 18th 2023, 10:23:59 pm date modified: Friday, December 15th 2023, 1:08:23 pm
 ---
 ## Overview